d-j-e/SNPPar_test/README.md

     expected	2316301	N	P
     observed	2316301	N	PP

-The incorrect homoplasy call reported (position 2881482) is an example of a homoplasic event that was missed by SNPPar (i.e. false-negative) - here, ASR will assign a single event (A->G) to the sister branch of N31-N32 rather than the expected reversion.
+The incorrect homoplasy call reported (position 2881482) is an example of a homoplasic event that was missed by SNPPar (i.e. false-negative) - here, ASR will have assigned a single event (A->G) to the sister branch of N31-N32 rather than the expected reversion.

 The first two type call errors (149521 and 170130) are examples of incorrect type calls at the root node of the tree, both where a reversion is expected, but SNPPar called a parallel event.